cfpb/consumerfinance.gov/README.md

 {{ page.content | safe }}
 ```

-Note that when accessing a WordPress page (i.e., the build-in "Page" post type
+Note that when accessing a WordPress page (i.e., the built-in "Page" post type
 in WordPress), you must use the numeric ID to identify the Page you want to get,
 because multiple Pages can have the same slug.
+(This is also true of any custom post type that is hierarchical.)

 If you're using `get_document` to retrive a single item of a different type,
 you can access it with its slug, as in this example from